xpgo/obsidian-folder-note-plugin/README.md

 The plugin can automatically generate a code block of `ccard` in a note file for displaying overview of a folder.
 The code block can be used and edited in any normal note file.
 For the syntax of `ccard` code block, please refer to [ccard Syntax](https://github.com/xpgo/obsidian-folder-note-plugin/blob/main/doc/ccard-syntax.md).

-Alternatively, you can use some keywords in the initial folder note template as set in the settings page to generate the code blocks for you:
+You can use the `ccard` code block in the inital folder note template in the settings page.
+Alternatively, you can use some keywords in the initial folder note template to generate the code blocks for you:

 **Keyword: {{FOLDER_BRIEF}}**